sovrynn/ecdo/2-LOCATION-MAPPING/asia/japan/README.md

 ## Safe Locations

-Despite all this, Japan has many tall mountains.
+Despite all this, Japan has many tall mountains, not all of which are volcanoes.
 [6] It's still likely that some locations may be safe during S1 -> S2.

 ## Citations